 Fuel-power Generator Comparison

 A fuel-powered generator with automatic transfer controls to serve as a backup system typically costs around $10,000.
 At first glance that may seem significantly less expensive than a battery storage.
-But after you factor in the federal tax credit, savings from demand response and that fact that a battery system requires no maintenance, you will likely be close to breakeven between batteries and a generator.
+But after you factor in the federal tax credit, savings from demand response and the fact that a battery system requires no maintenance, you will likely be close to breakeven between batteries and a generator.
 You can get real numbers for your particular application from your solar contractor.
 Also, Battery backup is “clean” and quiet compared to a generator.
 You can easily add battery storage to an existing solar system without costly modifications.

 The batteries are typically warranted for 10 years, but this does vary by manufacturer.
 The battery bank capacity typically declines over time as the batteries age (e.g. 70% storage capacity after 10 years).